backstage/backstage/docs/integrations/bitbucket/locations.md

   neither a username nor token are supplied, anonymous access will be used.
 - `appPassword` (optional): The password for the Bitbucket user.
 Only needed when using `username` instead of `token`.
+- `baseUrl` (optional): The base URL of the Bitbucket server.
+For self-hosted installations, this can be configured in the server settings, and is commonly set as `https://<host>`.
+For bitbucket.org, this configuration is not needed as it can be inferred.
 - `apiBaseUrl` (optional): The URL of the Bitbucket API.
 For self-hosted installations, it is commonly at `https://<host>/rest/api/1.0`.
 For bitbucket.org, this configuration is not needed as it can be inferred.